futoin/specs/draft/ftn7_iface_invoker_concept.md

 1. void call( AsyncSteps as, name, params )
     - generic FutoIn function call interface
     - result is passed through AsyncSteps.success() as a map
-3. iface() - return interface to introspect interface information:
-    1. name - get FutoIn interface type
-    2. version - get FutoIn interface version
-    3. inherits - get list of inherited interfaces starting from the most derived, may be null
-    4. funcs - get list of available functions, may be null
-    5. constraints - get list of interface constraints, may be null
-4. callData( AsyncSteps as, name, params, upload_data )
+1. void callData( AsyncSteps as, name, params, upload_data )
     * generic FutoIn asynchronous function call interface with data transfer
     * upload_data - map of input streams or buffers
     * Note: all data transfer requests must be done through separate communication channel
+1. InterfaceInfo iface() - return interface to introspect interface information:
-5. burst() - returns extended API interfaces defined in [FTN10 Burst Calls][]
+1. NativeBurstIface burst() - returns extended API interfaces defined in [FTN10 Burst Calls][]
+1. void bindDerivedKey( AsyncSteps as )
+    * results with DerivedKeyAccessor through as.success()

 ## 2.3.
 Derived Key accessing wrapper

-This interface is designed only if access to Derived Key is expected.

-1. Constructor( iface ) - wrap iface and act as proxy
-2. getDerivedKey()
+The same interface can be used in parallel.
+This feature generated and binds specific DerivedKey for the following call.

+1. derivedKey()
-3. *() - any function, calls underlying iface function, ensuring the right derived key in use
+1. *() - any function, calls underlying iface function, ensuring the right derived key in use

 ## 2.4.
 Derived Key